vblanco20-1/vulkan-guide/docs/extra-chapter/multithreading.md

 The first and most classic way of multithreading a game engine is to make multiple threads, and have each of them perform their own task.

 For example, you have a Game Thread, which runs all of the gameplay logic and AI.
 Then you have a Render Thread that handles all the code that deals with rendering, preparing objects to draw and executing graphics commands.

 An example we can see of this is Unreal Engine 2, 3, and 4.
 Unreal Engine 4 is open source, so it can be a good example.
+Doom 3 (2004) engine as explained on this article shows it clearly too [2].

 Unreal Engine 4 will have a Game Thread and a Render Thread as main, and then a few others for things such as helpers, audio, or loading.
-The Game Thread in Unreal Engine will run all of the gameplay logic that developers write in Blueprints and Cpp, and at the end of each frame, it will syncronize the positions and state of the objects in the world with the Render Thread, which will do all of the rendering logic and make sure to display them.
+The Game Thread in Unreal Engine will run all of the gameplay logic that developers write in Blueprints and Cpp, and at the end of each frame, it will synchronize the positions and state of the objects in the world with the Render Thread, which will do all of the rendering logic and make sure to display them.

 While this approach is very popular and very easy to use, it has the drawback of scaling terribly.
 You will commonly see that Unreal Engine games struggle scaling past 4 cores, and in consoles the performance is much lower that it could be due to not filling the 8 cores with work.
 Another issue with this model is that if you have one of the threads have more work than the others, then the entire simulation will wait.
 In unreal engine 4, the Game THread and Render Thread are synced at each frame, so if either of them is slow, both will be slowed as the run at the same time.
 A game that has lots of blueprint usage and AI calculations in UE4 will have the Game Thread busy doing work in 1 core, and then every other core in the machine unused.

 A common approach of enhancing this architecture is to move it more into a fork/join approach, where you have a main execution thread, and at some points, parts of the work is split between threads.
 Unreal Engine does this for animation and physics.
 While the Game Thread is the one in charge of the whole game logic part of the engine, when it reaches the point where it has to do animations, it will split the animations to calculate into small tasks, and distribute those across helper threads in other cores.
 This way while it still has a main timeline of execution, there are points where it gets extra help from the unused cores.
 This improves scalability, but its still not good enough as the rest of the frame is still singlethreaded.

 Mostly since the ps4 generation of consoles, which have 8 very weak cores, architectures have evolved into trying to make sure all the cores are working on something and doing something useful.
 A lot of game engines have moved to a Task based system for that purpose.
 In there, you dont dedicate 1 thread to do one thing, but instead split your work into small sections, and then have multiple threads work on those sections on their own, merging the results after the tasks finish.
 Unlike the fork-join approach of having one dedicated thread and having it ship off work to helpers, you do everything on the helpers for the most part.
 Your main timeline of operations is created as a graph of tasks to do, and then those are distributed across cores.
 A task cant start until all of its predecessor tasks are finished.
 If a task system is used well, it grants really good scalability as everything automatically distributes to however many cores are available.
 A great example of this is Doom Eternal, where you can see it smoothly scaling from PCs with 4 cores to PCs with 16 cores.
+Some great talks from GDC about it are Naughty Dog "Parallelizing the Naughty Dog Engine Using Fibers" [3] and the 2 Destiny Engine talks [4] [5]

 ## In practice.
 Cpp since version 11 has a lot of utilities in the standard library that we can use for multithreading.
 The starter one is `std::thread`.
 This will wrap around a thread from the operating system.
 Threads are expensive to create and creating more threads than you have cores will decrease performance due to overhead.
 Even then, using a `std::thread` to create something like explained above with dedicated threads can be straightforward.